Morning Joe: History

 Over the years, the program's focus has shifted partly toward enterprise journalism: Scarborough and Brzezinski provide exclusives from the United States Congress, the US State Department, and the White House.

 On May 4, 2017, an MSNBC spokesperson confirmed that Scarborough and Brzezinski were engaged to be married.

 Their style in running the show was then parodied by Saturday Night Live with Kate McKinnon and Alex Moffat.

 In May 2017, for the first time in the program's history, Morning Joe attracted an average of over 1 million daily total viewers for the month.

 In February 2022, MSNBC announced that the show would be extended with a fourth, 9 a.m. hour beginning April 4.
-The extension of the show replaces MSNBC Reports with Stephanie Ruhle, after Ruhle moved to MSNBC's late-night program The 11th Hour, following the departure of Brian Williams.
+The extension replaced Stephanie Ruhle Reports, after Stephanie Ruhle moved to MSNBC's late-night program The 11th Hour to succeed Brian Williams.

-On March 10, 2022, MSNBC announced that it would offer on-demand episodes of the show, among others on Peacock.
+On July 15, 2024, Morning Joe was preempted and replaced by Morning News Now from NBC News Now in order to provide extended coverage of the attempted assassination of then-presidential candidate Donald Trump.
+CNN reported that the preemption was due to concerns from network staff over the possibility that a panelist or guest could make insensitive comments regarding the shooting.
+The show returned to air on July 16.

-During coverage of the attempted assassination of former president Donald Trump, MSNBC announced on July 14, 2024, that the show would temporarily be replaced by a simulcast of NBC News NOW's morning show, Morning News NOW.
-The show returned to air the following morning.
+In December 2024, it was announced that Way Too Early host Jonathan Lemire would move to the 9 a.m. hour of Morning Joe as a panelist in January 2025, with Ali Vitali succeeding him as host of Way Too Early.

-In October 2024, it was announced that Jonathan Lemire, who hosts Way Too Early, would co-host the show's 9 a.m. hour with Scarborough, Geist and Brzezinski, while Ali Vitali will take over as host as Way Too Early, with the changes taking effect in January 2025.
+On March 18, 2026, it was announced that starting in June, the show would go back to three hours instead of four, with Lemire moving to co-host the 8 a.m. hour.

 Spinoffs

 WABC radio edition

 A radio version debuted in December 2008, carried on WABC in New York City (which was also carrying Imus in the Morning at the time) and other Citadel Media owned and operated stations.
-Scarborough and Brzezinski host this version, which also replays highlights from the day's television show.
-For legal reasons, this version is called The Joe Scarborough Show.
-Scarborough claims that, at least on WABC, the show beat the Glenn Beck Program in the New York City radio market's Arbitron ratings.
-However, despite acceptable ratings, the radio version was put on hiatus in April 2010.
-Scarborough intends to bring back the show in a revised three-hour version at an undisclosed time in the future.
+Scarborough and Brzezinski hosted this version, called The Joe Scarborough Show, which also replayed highlights from that day's "Morning Joe" television show.
+Scarborough attested that, at least on WABC, the show beat the Glenn Beck Program in the New York City radio market's Arbitron ratings.
+Despite acceptable ratings, however, the radio version was put on hiatus in April 2010.
+Scarborough voiced an intention to bring back the show in a revised three-hour version at an undisclosed time in the future.